What Does a Midwife Do, and Do I Need One?

 Midwives are superheroes.
 And so are you mama!

-We hope you now have a better understanding of what a midwife does, and if you’d like to work with one during your pregnancy.
+We hope you now have a better understanding of what a midwife does, the positive aspects of midwifery, and the benefits of choosing a midwife.
+Now it is up to you to decide if you’d like to work with one during your pregnancy.

 Remember mama, this is your body and your choice.
 So whether you choose to have your baby with a physician in a hospital, at a birth center with a midwife, or in your home with a midwife and doula (or anything else), as long as you are happy and comfortable, it’s the right choice for you.